Full diagnostic reportmockd doctor

 - Choose a different port with the

---portflag - Check if another mockd instance is already running
+--portflag - Check if another mockd instance is already running:

 Server Won’t Start